ken1009us/unit-conversion/README.md

 ## Files

 - server.py: The gRPC server script that handles unit conversion requests.
-- client.py: A client script to test the gRPC server.
+- client.py: A client script to convert the units using the gRPC server.
 - units_core/: A directory containing the core unit conversion logic.
-- units_proto/: Contains the Protocol Buffers and gRPC service definitions.
+- units_proto/: Contains the Protocol Buffers definitions.
+- units-grpc-stub/: Hold services pertaining to units and unit conversion.
 - config/conversions.json: A JSON file for defining custom units.

 ## Testing